stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ---
 title: "Deploy a Cluster"
 metaTitle: "Deploy a Cluster"
-metaDescription: "Learn how to deploy a Kubernetes cluster to a public cloud provider with Palette. "
+description: "Learn how to deploy a Kubernetes cluster to a public cloud provider with Palette. "
 icon: ""
 category: ["tutorial"]
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---

-import PointsOfInterest from '@site/src/components/PointOfInterest';
-import YouTube from '@site/src/components/Video';

 # Deploy a Cluster